 The investigation into Osric Arryn’s murder continues, and through questionable methods, Osric’s own servant confesses to poisoning him.
 His reasoning was that Osric should not support a Bastard.
 Rumor has it, those of the Vale are opposed to any bastards taking the throne, although it may have just been a small pocket of people.

-Aeron Targaryen becomes King and names Viktor Corbray as his Lord Marshal on the small council.
+Aeron Darkstone becomes Aeron Targaryen when he ascends the throne and names Viktor Corbray as his Lord Marshal on the small council.
 Camilla Corbray is named Mistress of Robes to the court, while Andar Arryn takes his seat as Lord of the Eyrie.
 Lord Arryn gifts the Paps to Viktor Corbray for his service to the Vale, whom married Laenna Celtigar and retires to those holdings.

 Camilla Corbray and Arianna Arryn are sequestered in the Maiden vault as potential wives for King Aeron.